 1. Florida Everglades Secret Spot

 In general, the Everglades is my top hidden gem in South Florida.
 Most Everglades visitors merely scratch the surface and it is easy to quickly get off the beaten path.
 Very few visitors make it to Everglades City and only a portion of those intrepid travelers cross the bridge to Chokoloskee.
-If you do venture to Chokoloskee, by all means eat at Havana Cafe, visit Smallwood Store, and join an Everglades eco boat tour.
+If you do venture to Chokoloskee, by all means eat at Havana Cafe (on of the best grouper sandwiches in Florida), visit Smallwood Store, and join an Everglades eco boat tour.
 All fun stuff.
 But my top secret spot and hidden gem in South Florida is on the way back to highway 41 (Tamiami Trail) in Everglades City.

 The fascinating Museum of the Everglades has amazing historical artifacts from early development efforts, remarkable photo exhibits, a cool alligator bicycle rack in front, and much more—but I never get over the magnificent floor.
 It was built in the 1930s of Dade County pine and is simply magnificent.
 After a hurricane filled the building with several feet of mud (see the marks on the walls), recovery efforts included restoring the floor.
 There are certainly older floors in South Florida but none more beautiful.
 Perhaps one day I will publish a #Floorida article about phenomenal floors in Florida.